SwarmUS/SwarmUS-doc/docs/sections/hardware/BeeBoard/BeeBoard_V1.000.md

 The LEDs D8 to D6 indicates the presence of the voltage 1.8V, 3.3V and 5V and should be on at all times.

 The top connector is a female SMA connector.
 It can be connected to any UWB antenna.
 The antennas used in the project are the [Ciholas](https://www.ciholas.com/) antennas.

+# V2.000
+The BeeBoard has a 2.000 version adressing the mistakes and bugs from V1.000, but with the new DW3220 IC on the market.
+The entire HiveBoard-BeeBoard design should be revised.